Attach an independent EIP to a pod

 • Follow (default): The EIP is released when the pod is deleted.

 • Never: The EIP is not deleted when the pod is deleted.
-You must manually delete the PodEIP resource when it is no longer needed.
+Manually delete the PodEIP resource when it is no longer needed.

 You can also specify a retention period.
 Go-style duration expressions are supported.
 For example, 5m30s specifies that the EIP is released 5.5 minutes after the pod is deleted.